lindenmp/nct_hierarchy/README.md

 scripts are supported by additional scripts that run on our cluster at Penn.
 Those scripts are stored here for documentation purposes.
 However, the main `results_figX.py` scripts were designed to run with or without the outputs from these cluster scripts.
 Of course, some of them will have much longer run times without the cluster outputs.

+We also include `results_demo.ipynb` that walks through the main set of findings from the paper and links the equations in the text to the functions in this repository.